 The cathedral has some impressive history and is one of the largest in the world.
 Again, we weren’t allowed to take pictures inside, but more than 500 years into the building’s existence it boasts some ornate décor and beautiful oil paintings!

 One of the most important artifacts is known as “Señor de los Temblores,” or Lord of the Earthquakes.
-This statue of the crucifixion of Jesus was created in the 1500s and is credited locally with protecting the town during the 1650 earthquake; the statue became the patron saint of Cusco after that time.
+This statue of the crucifixion of Jesus in Jerusalem was created in the 1500s and is credited locally with protecting the town during the 1650 earthquake; the statue became the patron saint of Cusco after that time.
 The statue is particularly notable because of its coloring; when it was first created, Jesus’ skin was a cinnamon color, but after He was subjected to soot from the earthquake, candles, and other elements, His skin took on a black tone.

 Almost as interesting as Señor de los Temblores was a large painting of the Last Supper that hangs just around the corner, where Jesus and the apostles are feasting on cuy, or guinea pig.
 As a proud guinea pig owner, my heart broke just a bit, but culturally I understood.
-My adorable rodent would be a meal for a big family in Peru.
+My adorable guinea pig would be a meal for a big family in Peru.
 I’m glad he doesn’t have a passport.

 Next we visited Qorikancha, which was considered one of the most important temples built to the Incan sun god Inti.
 The temple complex is big and took quite a bit of time to walk through, but the history there was just as compelling as at Catedral del Cusco.

 During its best times, the temple was decorated to the brim with gold; however, when the Spanish arrived, they demolished huge portions of it, leaving just a few sections in tact and taking out most of the gold.